Contents

 Too Much Light.

 Most standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the higher the rate.
-If your roof opening doesn’t fit among the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement choice on this list.
+The bigger the skylight, the higher the price.
+If your roof opening doesn’t fit one of the below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement option on this list.

 Size (Width by Height) Rate.